Shoba denies knowing Pule's whereabouts on the night of her murder

 Johannesburg – Ntuthuko Shoba, the alleged mastermind behind the gruesome murder of Tshegofatso Pule, told the Johannesburg High Court today that he did not know the whereabouts of his then “girlfriend” on the night she was killed.

-He said his last communication with Pule was when he ordered an Uber, an e-hailing service, for the deceased, adding that he did not know Muzikayise Malepane, gave Pule a ride on the fateful night.
+He said his last communication with Pule was when he ordered an Uber, an e-hailing service, for the deceased, adding that he did not know Muzikayise Malephane gave Pule a ride on the fateful night.

 “I requested an Uber to pick up Tshego [and drive her] to my place.
 I had no knowledge that it was Malephane who picked her up,” Shoba told the court.